axr/website-data/pages/blog/2013/on-the-road-to-0.4.9/content.md

     focusable: yes;
     //tabbing would focus the next element focusable
     next: auto;
-    //tabbing would focus the element which lead to this one
+    //tabbing would focus the targetted element
-    next: return;
+    next: sel(&lt;selector&gt;);
-    //tabbing backwards would focus the targetted element
+    //tabbing backwards would focus the element which lead to this one
+    //which is not always the immediately preceding focusable element
-    previous: sel(&lt;selector&gt;);
+    previous: return;
 }
 </code></pre>